Our current exhibition is on Anne Bronte and her final days in Scarborough. It runs until December 17th and then we are closed until January 10th.

-Our normal opening hours are 11am to 4pm, every Wednesday to Sunday inclusive.
-Entrance is free.
+Our normal opening times are: Wednesday to Sunday 11am to 4pm, entrance is free.